ccarson1/Langue/README.md

-#Run Django
+# Run Django
+# Needs to be run with 0.0.0.0:8000 to be accessible to other devices on the network
-python manage.py runserver
+python manage.py runserver 0.0.0.0:8000

-#Run frontend React
+# Run frontend React
 npm run dev

-#Run Expo
+# Run Expo
 npx expo start